r-grandorder/tri-hermes/en/pages/Interludes/Lakshmibai.md

 **Ganesha:**
-I take back what I said about the difficulty not being hard enough! ----I don't want such a nightmare!
+I take back what I said about the difficulty not being hard enough! -I don't want such a nightmare!

 We engage the Parvatis in combat, but the numbers are too high.
 Just as we are about to be overwhelmed something happens and they disappear.